Gambling in Macau: Criminal law issues

-From the perspective of criminal law, there are specific criminal offences related to gaming; see Law 8/96/M, of 22 July, and Law 9/96/M, of 22 July.
-Other criminal law matters are covered by broader laws: the Penal Code and the law on Organized crime.
-Game cheating is mentioned in art.
-6 of Law 8/96/M, of 22 July.
+From the perspective of criminal law, there are specific criminal offences related to gaming.
+Law number 8/96/M, of 22 July, prohibits unauthorized gambling; Law number 9/96/M, of 22 July, prohibits animal racing; and Law number 6/97/M, of 30 July, prevents and prohibits organized crime.
 In addition, general laws on the prevention and repression of money laundering and the financing of terrorism through casinos apply.
+Cheating while gaming is mentioned in Article 6 of Law number 8/96/M, of 22 July.